THE DISCOVERY

 II.
 The Logic Chain

 This isn't accidental.
-There's a structural reason the widest scope produces the narrowest curriculum, and it runs through several layers.
+There's a structural reason the widest scope produces the narrowest curriculum, and it runs through several layers of the steamHouse framework.

 Layer 1: Think Big as Method